donkirkby/ludiverbia/CONTRIBUTING.md

 The source code is in the `src` folder.
 You can run the tests with `npm test`, and run it in developer mode with `npm start`.
-To build a new release, run `npm run build`, and that will copy all the production files into `docs/halfabet`.
+To build a new release, run `npm run build`, and that will copy all the production files into `docs`.
 GitHub pages serve from `docs`, so pushing the new files publishes the new release.
-The files in `_data`, `_includes`, `_layouts`, and `Gemfile` are all copied from the `public` folder, so check for accidental changes in those files after a build.

 Try testing Jekyll [locally].
 After everything is installed, launch the server with this command:

-    cd docs
-    bundle exec jekyll serve
+    ./serve.sh

+To debug the tests, open a Chrome tab, and type `chrome://inspect` in the address bar.
+Then click on the link to open dedicated devtools for Node.
+Add a `debugger;` call to your code where you want to debug.
+Finally, run the tests with this command:

+    npm run test:debug

+Once the browser has stopped in a file, you can remove the `debugger;` call and use regular breakpoints.

 [locally]: https://help.github.com/en/github/working-with-github-pages/testing-your-github-pages-site-locally-with-jekyll